$0 Nova Scotia Foster Care Quick-Start Checklist

 Timing and Sequencing

-The single most important thing to know about background checks is to start them immediately.
-Do not wait until after the information session or until you have decided to proceed.
-Apply for your VSC and Child Abuse Registry check on the same day you decide to pursue the application.
+The single most important thing to know about background checks is to start them promptly once DCS gives you the application instructions.
+Do not assume you need to apply before the information session.
+Apply for your VSC and Child Abuse Registry check as soon as the application process directs you to do so.

 What Happens If Something Comes Up